mathiasverraes/15yearsddd/manuscript/mathias-verraes/essay.md

 Sure, we get a bit of class explosion.
 But so what?
 It's much preferable to long methods.

+TODO when not to lift the value into the type
+- when there is an infinite or very large set of potential values
+- when we expect them to change often
+- here: sort of on the edge, there are TODO? different currencies.
+But again, it's very unlikely we will support all but the 10 or 15 most common ones

 ## Minimalist Interfaces

+TODO On the other hand, when we have a small, fixed, stable set of values, and we want control over

 A benefit of having lots of small classes, is that we can get rid of a lot of code.
 Perhaps our main Bounded Context deals with the 10 `PreciseXYZ` types, but our Reporting Bounded Context only supports `RoundedEUR`.
 That means there's no need to support `RoundedUSD` etc, as we are not using it.
 This also implies that we don't need `round()` methods on any of the `PreciseXYZ` classes, apart from EUR.
 Less code means less boilerplate, less bugs, less tests, and less maintenance.